Multiple Time-Frame Analysis

 Day Traders

-Day trader trading 15 minute chart wants to go long, checks 1 hour chart, which looks like the one below, since 1 hour shows market stocks trend is going up, then decides from this analysis it's okay to buy
+Day trader trading 15 minute chart wants to go long, checks 1 hour chart, which looks like the one below, since 1 hour shows market stocks trend is going up, then decides from this analysis it's ok to buy

 Swing Traders